marinov98/MarinMacs/README.md

 - I became inspired to write this after I configured my emacs init file to the point where I could comftorably wrtie C++, Python, and JavaScript code as well as take notes in Org mode and write LaTex

 ## Purpose:
-- Initially, I made this repo for myself to keep track of my configurations...
+- Initially, I made this repo for myself to keep track of my emacs configurations...
 - However, now I want to make it more of a guide for anyone trying to switch to emacs and is confused about what packages to install
+- If you are a vim user, my config allows you to use the power of emacs while keeping the vim bindings

 ## Why Make This Guide?
 - Emacs is extremely powerful but has a ton of packages and it can be really confusing to pick the right ones, much less configure them